 - Muscle or bone loss

 - Skin ailments

 - Weight gain

-Treatment for adrenal fatigue involves reducing stress on your body and your mind, eliminating toxins, avoiding negative thinking, and replenishing your body with healthy food and positive thoughts.
+Treatment for adrenal fatigue involves reducing stress on your body and your mind, eliminating toxins, avoiding negative thinking and replenishing your body with healthy foods, supplements and ways of thinking.

 In every case of adrenal recovery, diet is a huge factor.
-There are a number of foods that support adrenal function.
-They help replenish your adrenal energy so your system can come back to full health.
-But first you must start by removing any hard-to-digest foods and any toxins or chemicals in your environment.
+There are a number of foods that offer adrenal support, helping to replenish your adrenal energy so your system can come back to full health.
+But first, you must start by removing any hard-to-digest foods and any toxins or chemicals in your environment.

 The idea is to remove anything that taxes your adrenals.
 Foods to avoid include: